rearc-data/fred-data-products/docs/DEXUSEU/product-description.md

 This dataset contains a historical time-series data of the foreign exchange rate between USD to one Euro starting from `1999-01-04`.

 The values within the data field labeled `DEXUSEU` represent the value of USD to one Euro in `U.S. Dollars to One Euro` at the time of the corresponding `DATE` field.
-Values are based on seasonally adjusted annual rate.
+Values are not seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).